myspc-development/art-test/docs/user-guide.md

 [ap_event_calendar]
 - You can also add filters or adjust display options via shortcode attributes (see below for full list).

+The calendar relies on the FullCalendar library.
+Scripts are loaded from the jsDelivr CDN with a bundled fallback if the CDN is unreachable.

 **Tip:** Calendar updates instantly when new events are added or when filters are applied.

 ## Shortcode Reference